Skip to content

 Default scan

-Regular scanning allows you to send files to the sandbox without super fine-tuning the settings.
+Regular scanning sends files to the sandbox without fine-tuning the settings.

 Code example